 Your Child’s Doctor and Office

 If your child needs to see a medical or surgical specialist, ask your child’s primary care provider whom he or she would recommend.
 Many primary care providers have established relationships with specialists with whom they have set up effective ways to co-manage the care of children with special health care needs.
-To learn more about the many different pediatric medical and surgical specialists to whom you may be referred, please see the brief fact sheets by the American Academy of Pediatrics.

 You will also want to know what services and providers are covered by your particular health insurance.
 Consider bringing your child’s doctor or nurse a list of specialty providers covered by your insurance for him or her to make recommendations about whom to see.